On singular Hilbert schemes of points: Local structures and tautological sheaves: Local properties of Hilbert schemes

-\begin{proposition} The ring $S$ is normal and Gorenstein. \end{proposition} \begin{proof} The dimension of $S$ is 16.
-With the help of Macaulay2, we find a regular sequence of length 16
+\begin{proof} The dimension of $S$ is $16$.
+With the help of Macaulay2, we find a regular sequence of length $16$

-One easily checks that the vector $(-1,-1,-2)$ has positive inner products with each weight of the Haiman coordinates $x_1,...,x_{29}$ (see the table \ref{eq-table-1321-c-to-x}).
+One easily checks that the vector $(-1,-1,-2)$ has positive inner products with each weight of the Haiman coordinates $x_1,\dots,x_{29}$ (see (\ref{eq-table-1321-c-to-x})).
 So these weights lie in a strictly convex cone.
-Applying theorem \ref{thm-Stanley-Gorenstein} and remark \ref{rem-reciprocal-law}, $R$ is Gorenstein, and so is $S$.
+Applying Theorem~\ref{thm-Stanley-Gorenstein} and Remark~\ref{rem-reciprocal-law}, we see that $R$ is Gorenstein, and so is $S$.

-By proposition \ref{prop-jacF1321-isolated}, $S$ is regular in codimension 1.
+By Proposition~\ref{prop-jacF1321-isolated}, the ring $S$ is regular in codimension $1$.
 Thus $S$ is normal.
 The proof is completed. \end{proof}